Kubernetes Man-in-the-Middle Vulnerability: CVE-2020-8554

-The world of containers is a fascinating and complex one, but it is not immune to the same vulnerabilities that plague bare metal and regular virtual machines.
-To that point, a new Kubernetes vulnerability, CVE-2020-8554, allows attackers to carry out man-in-the-middle attacks within pods and nodes in a cluster.
+CVE-2020-8554, which impacts Kubernetes, proves that the world of containers is not immune from the same vulnerabilities that plague bare metal and regular virtual machines.
+CVE-2020-8554 allows attackers to carry out man-in-the-middle attacks within pods and nodes in a Kubernetes cluster.

 In this blog, we'll give background on Kubernetes CVE-2020-8554, including details on how it works, who it affects, and what the CVE looks like when exploited.

 - Who Does Kubernetes CVE-2020-8554 Affect?